ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/simple_app/instructions.md

 utilities.

-This simple_app sample program provides an example of initializing and provisioning the Certifier Service with utility generated keys, measurements and policy.
+This simple_app sample program provides an example of initializing and provisioning the Certifier Service with utility-generated keys, measurements and policy.

 The sample program will still need to construct the statement "The attestation-key says the